 If zero reports are shown for a zip code, it doesn't necessarily mean that no ash fell in the area, but rather that no reports were received from that area as of Tuesday afternoon.
 If you see a zip code for which you'd like to submit a report, click here.

-Why this map differs from an air quality map: This ash map does not reflect the air quality in the Puget Sound region.
+This ash map does not reflect the air quality in the Puget Sound region.
 Health leaders and air quality experts told KIRO 7 News that the ash and air quality are two separate matters.

 The haze may look bad as it hangs over the skyline, but it is at substantially lower levels than when we saw during the smoky conditions in August, when the region had some of the worst air quality in the United States.